All in-person programs are suspended until it is safe. Lessons are online.

 Players may register any time.

+Classes for 2019 - 2020 have started.
 The McLean group is led by David Mehler, one of the first certified Professional Chess Coaches in the United States, with visits from his master and Grandmaster friends.
-The Silver Spring group is led by Mr. Jones, the reigning District of Columbia Champion.
 Both Sunday Chess programs welcomes all levels of players for afternoons of practice, lessons, and competition.

 Our teachers provide instruction to beginners and help improve the strategy of local experts.
 Sometimes we play with students from other places!
-We have had Internet matches with students from China, Czech Republic, Iceland, Montenegro and Norway.
-We have hosted teams visiting Washington from a variety of states and we have sent teams to national championships including the World Amateur Team and the Super Nationals.
-We expect to chaperone teams in 2018 to the National High School Championships.
+We have had Internet matches with students from China, Czech Republic, Iceland, Montenegro and Norway and have hosted teams visiting Washington from a variety of states.
+Groups of our students have played in the World Amateur Team Championship (winning prizes for each of the past three years) and we took several young people on a great chess trip to Cuba.

 Lessons will be challenging for all players.
 Students receive instruction in the large group, small groups and individually.